-The Euro CoC scheme began with Athens in 1985 and has included two UK cities: Glasgow in 1990 and Liverpool in 2008.
-The latter was so successful that, in 2009, the then Culture Secretary, Andy Burnham, announced a UK version that would be awarded to one city every four years; Londonderry was chosen for 2013 and Hull for 2017.
+The Euro Capital of Culture (CoC) scheme began with Athens in 1985 and has since included two UK cities: Glasgow in 1990 and Liverpool in 2008.
+The latter was so successful that, in 2009, the then culture secretary, Andy Burnham, announced a UK version that would be awarded to one city every four years.
+Londonderry was chosen for 2013 and Hull for 2017.

 But does it work?

 Both cities have been clinging to the title with a degree of defiance, Aarhus because it got the gig and Copenhagen didn’t.
 Being “second city” is, in Denmark as in the UK, a mug’s game.
 Copenhagen has virtually all of the big institutions and museums so Aarhus, with a quarter of the capital’s population, has an identity problem.
 Hull’s defiance is harsher: it has such a long tradition of being overlooked that the locals now celebrate the fact.
 “You’re only here for the culture,” fans of Hull City chant at opposing supporters.